MailTape/MailTape/src/content/episodes/2024-10-28-rosie_lowe.md

 track7_title: Rosie Lowe, Duval Timothy - Son
 track7_color: bliss
 track7_link: https://mtsounds.s3.eu-central-1.wasabisys.com/564/track7.mp3
+description: Your Sunday in all its softness :) This morning, MailTape is delighted to welcome singer Rosie Lowe for a selection of soulful, sweeping, deep listening.
+The London-based singer joins us following the release of her album Lover, Other.
+With releases marked by swells of choral patchworks, a capella avant-garde, and jazz-funk harmonies, every listen from Rosie Lowe is a mosaic to discover.
+A gift for you this morning !
 episode_URL: https://mailta.pe/564/Rosie-Lowe/
 ---
 Your Sunday in all its softness :) This morning, MailTape is delighted to welcome singer Rosie Lowe for a selection of soulful, sweeping, deep listening.
 The London-based singer joins us following the release of her album Lover, Other.
 With releases marked by swells of choral patchworks, a capella avant-garde, and jazz-funk harmonies, every listen from Rosie Lowe is a mosaic to discover.
-Our gift to you this Sunday :)
+A gift for you this morning !

 # Rosie Lowe's selection